-Non-Nepali investor and his/her family will be issued a minimum period of one-year investor visa with multiple entry/exit and will not be required to be registered with Police as foreigner living in the country.
+➤ Non-Nepali investors and their family will be issued a minimum period of oneyear investor visa with multiple entry/exit and will not be required to be registered with Police as foreigners living in the country.
 (Section 21 and Rule XIX)

-NPI sincerely desires to see and contribute to the overall economic growth and Nepal's prosperity through foreign direct investments.
+NPI is committed to contributing to the overall economic growth and prosperity of Nepal through foreign direct investments.

-I hope that our proposal receives positive attention by policy shapers and decision makers in the Government of Nepal.
+I hope that our proposal receives positive attention from policy shapers and decision-makers in the Government of Nepal.

 I kindly request you to urgently transmit the documentation to the Chairman of the National Planning Commission and other relevant ministries and authorities for urgent attention.
-Now that a draft bill has already gone to the parliament as reported by media, I request you also to urgently send our proposal to the relevant committees and processes in the parliament.
+Now that a draft bill has already gone to the parliament as reported in the media, I request you also to urgently send our proposal to the relevant committees and processes in Parliament.

-I would like to inform you that we will post our proposals sent to you in our website both to express our transparency as well as to offer the information as public good to others.
+I would like to inform you that we will post our proposals sent to you on our website both for transparency sake as well as to offer the information as a public good to others.

-We remain available and committed to any further explanation, advice or support you may need towards getting a new progressive Foreign Investment Bill passed before the forthcoming International Investment Summit.
-Please do not hesitate to contact me, for I remain available.
+We remain available and committed to any further explanation, advice, or support you may need towards getting a new progressive Foreign Investment Bill passed before the forthcoming International Investment Summit.
+Please do not hesitate to contact me.